CoShare: An Efficient Approach for Redundancy Allocation in NFV: Assignment of NF Instances to Flows

-Intuitively, when the required availability $A_f^r$ is smaller than $MIN$, this implies that all possible combinations out of $\tilde{\mathcal{I}}_{S_f^g}$, $g=1, \dots, g^f$, to form a backup NF chain for the flow are able to help meet the requirement and hence the set is already a feasible set.
-When $MIN < A_f^r < MAX$, it means the required availability cannot be achieved by some combinations of instances in $\tilde{\mathcal{I}}_{S_f^g}$, $g=1, \dots, g^f$.
-In other words, this set is not a feasible set.
+where $n(v_g)$ denotes the node hosting the instance $v_g$.
+Intuitively, when the required availability $A_{r_f}$ is smaller than $MIN$, this implies that all possible combinations out of $\tilde{\mathcal{I}}_{S_{f}^g}$ to form a backup NF chain for the flow are able to help meet the requirement and hence the set is already a feasible set.
+When $MIN < A_{r_f} < MAX$, it means the required availability can be achieved by some (but not all) combinations of instances in $\tilde{\mathcal{I}}_{S_f^g}$.
+In other words, this set is not a feasible set yet, and additional effort is needed as explained below.

 CoShare uses Algorithm \ref{f-set} to find the feasible set.
 To illustrate the idea, Fig.~\ref{feasibleset} shows a simple example.
 In the example, the considered flow needs a service composed of two NFs, firewall and load-balancer, and its availability requirement is 0.9999, but the primary service chain only has availability of 0.99.
 In the network, after excluding those instances without enough capacity left or whose nodes are network-structurally correlated with the primary chain nodes, there are still five candidate instances of each NF hosted at different nodes.
 After sorting, their availability levels, $A_{FW+} = A_{FW}\cdot A_n$ and $A_{LB+} = A_{LB}\cdot A_{n'}$, taking into account both node availability and instance availability, are shown in the figure.